stefansundin/ec2-metadata-filter/README.md

 If you see hundreds of lines that eventually end with `http: proxy error: dial tcp 169.254.169.254:80: socket: too many open files`, that means that the program is also affected by the iptables rule.
 Are you running the program as the special user?

 Elastic Beanstalk issue requests to the metadata server using `curl`, so it will not work out of the box.
 This requires more research.

+To undo the iptables rule, run `sudo iptables -t nat -F`.
+This will flush all rules in the nat table.